vortesserax-wb/cidoc_crm_rdf/README.md

 The following are property pairs needed to simulate the interval-valued primitive values foreseen by the CRM:

-> D1. addition of 2 additional subPropertiesOf `E52 Time-Span.
-P81 ongoing throughout: E61 Time Primitive` for the exact time specification of `E61 Time Primitive`.
+> D1. addition of two new properties, defined as subproperties of `E52 Time-Span.
+P81 ongoing throughout: E61 Time Primitive`, for the 'lower' boundaries specification of `E61 Time Primitive`.

-As a result, created the following property definitions:
+As a result, we have created the following property definitions:

 - `E52 Time-Span.
 P81a end of the begin: rdfs:Literal` (subPropertyOf `E52 Time-Span.
 P81 ongoing throughout: E61 Time Primitive`)
 - `E52 Time-Span.
 P81b begin of the end: rdfs:Literal` (subPropertyOf `E52 Time-Span.
 P81 ongoing throughout: E61 Time Primitive`)

 &nbsp;

-> D2. addition of 2 additional subPropertiesOf `E52 Time-Span.
-P82 at some time within: E61 Time Primitive` for the exact time specification of `E61 Time Primitive`.
+> D2. addition of two new properties, defined as subproperties of `E52 Time-Span.
+P82 at some time within: E61 Time Primitive`, for the 'upper' boundaries specification of `E61 Time Primitive`.

 Consequently, we have created the following property definitions: